 Did you ever receive any feedback from your students regarding VuoLearning?

 Of course, from the very beginning.
 Sometimes they use the VuoLearning feedback form found within the content, whilst other times they give me feedback face-to-face or through other channels.
 My MOOCs are available to everyone, not only University of Helsinki students.
 I have a wide age range with my students; from as low as 10 up to 80+ years – life-long learning in action!
-As a statistician, I love variation in all possible forms, it’s great for co-learning.
-Through out the years I’ve received all sorts of useful, constructive comments and suggestions.
+As a statistician, I love the variation in all possible forms, it’s great for co-learning.
+Throughout the years I’ve received all sorts of useful, constructive comments and suggestions.
 They have helped me to develop my courses and VuoLearning to develop their product (win-win).
 Generally, younger students tend to find the technology easy while some older students might express their preference to use paper.

 With VuoLearning I can actually get the best of both worlds, but the mobile version is the primary solution.

 Do you have any comments regarding the customer service VuoLearning provides to their customers?

 Yes, it’s always very fast.
 I mostly use VuoLearning’s own feedback system and I just write, “Hey!
 I’m in a workshop with my students and this thing seems not to work.
 Can you do something about it?”.
 And usually within the same workshop (often immediately!)
 I’ll get a response saying it will be taken care of.
 It may sound minor, but actually, it’s extremely important to have this quick response.
 In many other services, the typical problem is that you never know whether anyone is listening, but I know that VuoLearning is interested in their customers and willing to think about any problems or suggestions concerning their product.
 That makes me feel that my feedback is valuable.
 Feedback becomes “feedback”.
 (And they will also resolve any problems sooner or later…usually sooner!)

 How do you think VuoLearning has helped your students?